razoumov/publish/eccc.md

 plt.ylabel('f2')
 ~~~

-Instead of indices, we could specify the absolute coordinates of each plot:
+Instead of indices, we could specify the absolute coordinates of each plot with `fig.add_axes()`:

 1. adjust the size `fig = plt.figure(figsize=(12,4))`
 1. replace the first `fig.add_subplot` with `ax = fig.add_axes([0.1, 0.7, 0.8, 0.3])   # left, bottom, width, height`
 1. replace the second `fig.add_subplot` with `ax = fig.add_axes([0.1, 0.2, 0.8, 0.4])   # left, bottom, width, height`

+The 3rd option is `plt.axes()`.
 These two lines are equivalent - both create a new figure with one subplot:

 ~~~
 fig = plt.figure(figsize=(8,8)); ax = fig.add_subplot(111)